cmgoffena13/etl-file-loader/README.md

 ```

 ### Target Database
 You will need to pick the database you want to ingest the files into; this is also the database that will store the Dead Letter Queue table: `file_load_dlq` and the pipeline logging table: `file_load_log`.
 FileLoader utilizes SQLAlchemy for all database connections.
-Current Support:
+Current support:
  - MySQL
  - Postgres
  - SQL Server